markwylde/ailib/README.md

 ## Requirements

 - Node.js 18 or higher
-- An OpenRouter API key
+- Either an OpenRouter API key, or a running Ollama server (defaults to `http://localhost:11434` or set `OLLAMA_HOST`)

 ## Development